Zvitko/Zvitko/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on ...
-IOS app
+Backend Dev
 - 🌱 I’m currently learning ...
-IOS Development -> Swift / SwiftUI
+Python -> Flask / Djando
 - 👯 I’m looking to collaborate on ...
-All things Swift
+All things Python
 - 💬 Ask me about ...
 Anything developement, I enjoy using technology to solve problems
 - 📫 How to reach me: ...
 Zwvitko1@gmail.com / [Linkedin](https://www.linkedin.com/in/zachery-vitko-438058139/)
 - ⚡ Fun fact: ...
 I love to travel - The wife and I travel somewhere different in the world every December